MarkusAndersons/mobileconfig/README.md

 In routes/index.js the router for POST to /api/certificate_upload needs to be improved to not use a 302 redirect, instead use a client side fix.

 Profile signing

+Create account system, remove email section and replace with accounts, store the email against an account.
+The account can store the cert to sign the profiles with